 There are few locations in the centre of Bath that will better The Margaret's Building Townhouse.
-Set within a quiet corner of Bath, down a small pedestrianised courtyard where you will see art galleries, cafes and similar shops, this gorgeous home is an excpetional place for visiting Bath.
-Dating back to the 18th Century, when it was once a lady's shoe shop, this wonderful Grade II listed, Georgian townhouse retains so much of the original charm that for a family or group of (up to) five people you can enjoy central Bath in elegance.
-Outside, is a quiet pedestrian mall with independent shops, which means you can leave the cooking and everything else to make this a "proper" holiday - city living at its best.
-Inside, the house is spread across 3 floors, above a local restaurant (with sound insulation too) with the open plan living on the first floor, the master suite on the second floor and the two final bedrooms on the top floor.
+Set within a quiet corner of Bath, down a small pedestrianised courtyard where you will see art galleries, cafes and similar shops, this gorgeous home is an exceptional place to stay when visiting Bath.
+Dating back to the 18th Century, when it was once a ladies shoe shop, this wonderful Grade II listed, Georgian townhouse retains so much original charm that a family or group of (up to) five people can enjoy central Bath in real elegance.
+Outside, is a quiet pedestrian mall with independent shops, which means you can leave the cooking and everything else behind to make this a 'proper' holiday - city living at its best.
+Inside, the house is spread across three floors, above a local restaurant (don't worry -there's excellent sound insulation), with the open plan living on the first floor, the master suite on the second floor and the two final bedrooms on the top floor.
 An historic building, but with warmth and cosiness that makes you feel right at home.

 The house is conveniently situated between two of Bath's most famous landmarks, The Royal Crescent and The Circus - each about 30 seconds walk away!

 Even in winter, when we visited this was a perfect spot to live like a local with everything on your doorstop and peace inside when you close the front (original!) door.
 We loved it here.

 Entrance at ground floor level into hallway with stairs.

 L-shaped, open plan Living Area with two sofas, armchair, TV (Freeview), DVD player and original Georgian fireplace (decorative feature only).

 Fitted Kitchen Area with polished granite work surfaces, oven, dishwasher and microwave.